Vaibhavi Singh

 GPA: 3.89/4.00

-Research focus: spatial reasoning and planning in vision-language models
+Research focus: spatial reasoning and planning in foundation models

-Coursework: Deep Learning (Yann LeCun), Computer Vision (Saining Xie), Natural Language Processing (Eunsol Choi)
+Coursework: Deep Learning (Yann LeCun), Computer Vision (Saining Xie)

 B.E.
 Computer Engineering (Hons)